stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

   TIO.putStrLn $ renderMustache template (toJSON release)
 ```

-As simple as that, if you run the program, our CUE file looks good:
+As simple as that, if you run the program, you will see that our CUE file
+looks good:

 ```
 REM GENRE "Ambient"